-In each of these pandemics, mass mortality led to rapid and dramatic changes in population density and age structure, which in turn affected factor prices and labor markets.
-Thankfully, mortality rates under COVID-19 are not on such a scale as to produce the sort of fallout seen with these events.
-45 Instead, it appears it may be a combination of factors other than the virus's actual toll on morbidity and mortality that is the source of economic dislocation in this instance.
-Indeed, as Fig. 3 shows, the severity of the immediate health effects has not been a clear predictor of a locality's economic downturn.
-Likewise, emerging evidence complicates the popular conception that pandemic-control measures themselves, such as stay-at-home orders, are primarily responsible for the downturn associated with COVID-19.
-For instance, while Gupta et al. (2020) suggest that 60% of the decline in employment in the early months of the pandemic was driven by state and local social distancing policies, Kahn et al. (2020) show that the labor market effects of COVID-19 to date have been broader-based than is typically thought.
-All U.S. states exhibited a collapse in job vacancies in March 2020, and a corresponding rise in unemployment insurance (UI) claims, irrespective of either the intensity of the virus's initial spread or the timing of stay-at-home orders.
-These phenomena were seen for the most part across both essential and non-essential sectors, directly- and indirectly-affected sectors, and across occupations with and without work-from-home capabilities.
+31 Emerging evidence, however, complicates the interpretation stay-at-home orders as being primarily responsible for the downturn associated with COVID-19.
+For instance, Kahn et al. (2020) show that the labor market effects of COVID-19 to date have been broader-based than is typically thought.
+All U.S. states exhibited a collapse in job vacancies in March 2020, and a corresponding rise in UI claims, irrespective of either the intensity of the virus's initial spread or the timing of stay-at-home orders.
+Likewise, these phenomena were seen for the most part across both essential and non-essential sectors, directly- and indirectly-affected sectors, and across occupations with and without work-from-home capabilities.
 They conclude that "the current damage done to the economy is not solely caused by the stay-at-home orders; it is too large and pervasive."
-Exploring the drivers of the collapse in economic activity, Goolsbee and Syverson (2020) suggest that "individual choices were far more important [than government restrictions,] and seem tied to fears of infection."
-These voluntary disease-avoidance strategies by individuals are likely connected to the lack of decisive and coordinated policy responses, and to broader uncertainty about this novel disease.
-It remains to be seen whether other plausible mechanisms may also have a role-e.g., global supply chains that allow COVID-related firm slowdowns in one country or sector to propagate to others, or changes in firm production decisions under COVID uncertainty.
+Clearly, both the current crisis and our understanding of it are still rapidly evolving.